Angels owner Arte Moreno explores selling franchise - WHIZ News

 ANAHEIM, Calif.
-(AP) — Los Angeles Angels owner Arte Moreno says he is exploring the possibility of selling the franchise.
+(AP) — Los Angeles Angels owner Arte Moreno said Tuesday he is exploring the possibility of selling the franchise, a move that surprised superstar slugger Mike Trout and was welcomed by Hall of Famer Rod Carew.

+Moreno purchased the team for $184 million in 2003, a year after it won its first World Series championship.
+The club was then known as the Anaheim Angels, a name that Moreno changed in a move that drew ire in the Orange County city.

+The Angels haven’t made the postseason since 2014 and they haven’t had a winning season since 2015, even with the likes of Trout and Shohei Ohtani.

+No less than Carew, an 18-time All-Star infielder, expressed pleasure about a possible sale.
+He starred with the then-California Angels from 1979-1985.
+He later worked as the team’s hitting coach and is credited with helping develop such Angels stars as Garret Anderson, Jim Edmonds and Tim Salmon.

+“Well this is happy news,” Carew posted on Twitter.
+“I have renewed hope that my relationship with the @Angels organization can be fully restored.”

-Moreno purchased the team in 2003, a year after it won its first World Series championship and was known as the Anaheim Angels.
-He has spent aggressively on aging free agent stars like Albert Pujols and Josh Hamilton, but the club hasn’t been back to the Fall Classic since he became owner.
+Moreno spent aggressively on aging free agent stars like Albert Pujols and Josh Hamilton, but the club hasn’t been back to the Fall Classic since he became owner.

-Los Angeles is set to miss the postseason for the eighth straight year despite featuring AL MVPs Mike Trout and Shohei Ohtani.
-The Angels were 52-70 going into Tuesday night’s game at Tampa Bay.
+Los Angeles is set to miss the postseason for the eighth straight year despite featuring AL MVPs Trout and Ohtani.
+The Angels were 52-70 going into Tuesday night.

-Moreno, a Mexican-American born in Arizona, is the only non-white controlling owner in Major League Baseball.
-The Angels are the second MLB team currently for sale, joining the Washington Nationals.

 “It has been a great honor and privilege to own the Angels for 20 seasons,” Moreno said in a statement.
 “Although this difficult decision was entirely our choice and deserved a great deal of thoughtful consideration, my family and I have ultimately come to the conclusion that now is the time.”